rcc11/4chan-sounds-player/README.md

 #### Display Modes

 The playlist view will list all the sounds in the thread in the order they're playing, with the ability to drag items to modify the order.
 When hovering over an item the dropdown menu button will show on the right.
 The menu has an option to remove the item and links to post, image and sound file.
+It can also be opened by right clicking an item.

 ![Playlist UI](./images/playlist.png)